 Followers of Valiant Thor

-The former lord of fire, industry and craft is more interested in power acquisition than excellence of craft.
+The former Lord of the Burning World is more interested in power acquisition than excellence of craft.
 His followers tend to be those interested in power, conspiracies and subterfuge.

-Valiant Thor is symbolized by a circle with tongues of fire radiating from it or an intricate designs consisting of circles and lines.
+Valiant Thor is symbolized by a circle with tongues of fire radiating from it or an intricate design consisting of circles and lines.